Usefull info for the composer:

 The unique sound of the Aluphone occurs because of special overtones that differ from the overtones you know from a piano.
 On a piano, the tone is basically formed by a mixture of the fundamental and the overtone, which is an octave plus a major third over.
 This sound is what our ears perceive as normal, and a sound you would think is in tune.

 An Aluphone has a very particular overtone, which is located between a minor third and a major third one octave above the fundamental.
 The overtone is also very powerful and it affects the experience of the keynote.
-This provides the unique sound, but it sometimes deceives you into thinking, that the instrument is not in tune.
-That’s because the ear occasionally perceives the tone as more than the keynote, and you experience the tone to be a little false, even though it is not.
+This provides the unique sound.
 The overtone of the instrument is not tuned, and that is what gives it the distinctive sound of a bell.
-Church bells also have the same problems with overtones.
+Church bells also have overtones that are not tuned.
 For some harmonies it is perceived more clearly than in others especially in the low register.
-In the high register you never hear the problem, because the overtones are way up.
-If, for example, you play an A minor chord and place the minor third an octave up, then you will hear that the false overtone from the fundamental enters and mixes with the the minor third.
-The disharmony you will hear, is the clash between the minor third and major third.
-You can experience the same problem when placing the major third in an elevated position relative to the root.
-As a music arranger you should avoid this spread location of an accord.
-Aluphone has chosen not to fine tune the overtones of the bells, as it will affect the instruments’ characteristic sound.
+In the high register you dont hear the overtones very much, because the overtones are way up.
+Aluphone has chosen not to fine tune the overtones of the bells, as it will affect the instruments characteristic sound.

 In the videos below you will find more usefull info!!